Cambodia targets Mother Nature group in latest crackdown on dissent | DW | 17.11.2021

 The three environmentalists had been held in pre-trial detention since September 2020 before being convicted of incitement over attempts to organize a peaceful one-woman protest march to Hun Sen's residence to rally against the filling-in of Phnom Penh's largest lake.

-Although they saw their sentence in their incitement case reduced on November 5 after over 14 months in prison, the trio still face plotting charges on a separate case, which carry a maximum sentence of up to 10 years in jail.
+Although they saw their sentence in their incitement case reduced on November 5 after over 14 months in prison, the trio still faces plotting charges on a separate case, which carries a maximum sentence of up to 10 years in jail.

 Three other Mother Nature activists, Sun Ratha, Ly Chandaravuth and Yim Leanghy, were arrested in June after documenting wastewater being discharged into Phnom Penh's Tonle Sap river.